 The Eight Domains

 CISSP covers eight domains of information security.
-But here's what most study guides won't tell you: the domains are interconnected.
-Real exam questions often span multiple domains.
+What most study guides will not tell you is that the domains are interconnected.
+Real exam questions often span multiple domains, so studying them in isolation leaves you unprepared for how the exam actually works.

 Security and Risk Management 15%